 (ED Note: This feature originally ran in June of 2018.
-It has been updated the include the latest Pixar releases.)
+It has been updated the include the latest Pixar releases as of December 2022.)

 I’ve been a fan of Pixar for most of my life.
 Whenever Pixar gets around to making a new movie, whether it’s an original movie or a sequel, there are a few things you can be certain of.
 It’s going to make a fortune at the box office, it’s going to be beautifully animated (for the time), and there are probably going to be a scene or two that will make you cry or feel a feeling.
 Pixar has its tropes, like having two characters go on an adventure together to do the thing and learn about each other, but those tropes usually offer up imaginative worlds, interesting side characters, and compelling story beats.

-With Toy Story 4 recently releasing, I wanted to take a look back at all of the other features that the studio produced over the past twenty years and rank them from best to worst.
+I wanted to take a look back at all of the other features that the studio produced over the past twenty-plus years and rank them from best to worst.
 This is all subjective mind you, but even then, most of Pixar’s movies are great.
 Hell, you can easily take any of the movies in my Top 10 and make a case for it being their best movie and chances are I’d agree with you.
 Pixar has such a good reputation for a reason after all.

 Hey everybody!
 Did you forget that The Good Dinosaur existed?
 Well don’t worry, so did everyone else!
 It’s a visually impressive movie, like every Pixar movie honestly, but nothing really happened for its entire runtime.
 It played into every Pixar trope and had nothing of value to add.
 Despite this being a Pixar movie, barely anyone went to see it and I can’t even begin to tell you what happened in the movie.
 No seriously, I forgot basic story bits even though this was one of the last Pixar movies I saw for this ranking.
 It’s not bad, but this was by far Pixar’s dullest movie.